guguji666666/GJS-MDC-Tips/README.md

 * [If I enable Defender for Clouds Servers plan on the subscription level, do I need to enable it on the workspace level?](https://learn.microsoft.com/en-us/azure/defender-for-cloud/plan-defender-for-servers-data-workspace#if-i-enable-defender-for-clouds-servers-plan-on-the-subscription-level-do-i-need-to-enable-it-on-the-workspace-level)
 * [Do I need to enable Defender for Servers on the subscription and on the workspace?](https://learn.microsoft.com/en-us/azure/defender-for-cloud/faq-defender-for-servers#do-i-need-to-enable-defender-for-servers-on-the-subscription-and-on-the-workspace-)

+### 8. Will I be charged for machines without the Log Analytics agent installed
+As mentioned in the [Plan data residency and workspaces for Defender for Servers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/plan-defender-for-servers-data-workspace#will-i-be-charged-for-machines-without-the-log-analytics-agent-installed), Yes.
+When you enable Microsoft Defender for Servers on an Azure subscription or a connected AWS account, you'll be charged for all machines that are connected to your Azure subscription or AWS account.
+The term machines include Azure virtual machines, Azure Virtual Machine Scale Sets instances, and Azure Arc-enabled servers.
+Machines that don't have Log Analytics installed are covered by protections that `don't depend on` the Log Analytics agent.

-### 8. How to check which recommendation affects the secure score?
+### 9. How to check which recommendation affects the secure score?
 Enable continuous export together with the built-in workbook so that you can get more details about how recommendations affect your secure score. <br>
 [Continuously export Microsoft Defender for Cloud data](https://learn.microsoft.com/en-us/azure/defender-for-cloud/continuous-export?tabs=azure-portal)